-A person or firm authorised or licensed by ICAEW or another approved regulator in relation to authorised legal services work.
+A person or firm authorised or licensed by ICAEW or another approved regulator in relation to probate work.

-Authorised probate work
+Authorised work

-- Probate work - Estate Administration: Following a grant of probate or letters of administration, collecting in the assets of an estate, settling the liabilities and distributing the remainder in accordance with a will or letters of administration.
+Probate work

-Business day
+Estate Administration: Following a grant of probate or letters of administration, collecting in the assets of an estate, settling the liabilities and distributing the remainder in accordance with a will or letters of administration.

-A day when banks are generally open for business (excluding weekends) in England or Wales (as appropriate).
+Business day A day when banks are generally open for business (excluding weekends) in England or Wales (as appropriate).